Eagles-DevOps/MiniTwit/report/monitoring.md

 ## How do you monitor your systems and what precicely do you monitor?

-For monitoring we use Prometheus.
+For monitoring we use Prometheus with Grafana.
 We do so by incrementing gauges or vectors whenever an event has succesfully occured.
 In the system we monitor a multitude of things, for business data we log:
     - We monitor the amount of users getting created.
     - The amount of new followers on the platform